Amandeepkaur786/ese2025/README.md

 # ese2025
-ese2025 course work on embedded Linux C/C++  and the Yocto prroject emnbedded operationg system is really good.
+ese2025 course work on embedded Linux C/C++  and the Yocto prroject emnbedded operationg system is really really good